Tesla tumbles after tweet from Musk account saying stock too high

 Including Friday’s drop, the shares remain up over 40% from May 1, 2019.

-Musk’s latest tweets follow others this week, as well as comments on Tesla’s quarterly conference call on Wednesday, criticizing the California government’s stay-at-home orders, which have forced him to shut Tesla’s plant in Fremont, California.
+Musk’s latest tweets follow others by the billionaire this week, as well as comments on Tesla’s quarterly conference call on Wednesday, criticizing the California government’s stay-at-home orders, which have forced him to shut Tesla’s plant in Fremont, California.
+(Reporting by Noel Randewich in San Francisco Editing by Matthew Lewis)

-The billionaire has a history of sending provocative and sensational tweets, including announcing his now-shelved plan to take the company private and recent criticism of coronavirus-related government lockdowns, which the tweets on Friday about the national anthem appeared to echo.

-In April 2019 he tweeted, “My Twitter is pretty much complete nonsense at this point.”